near/docs/docs/validator/economics.md

 3. Protocol fees and inflation

 **Total of NEAR tokens at stake**
-NEAR mints 5% new tokens every year, of which 1/10 go to the treasury (0.05% of the total supply) and the rest to validators.
-Therefore, the initial supply of 1 billion NEAR will generate 45 million tokens (4.5% of 1 billion) in stake rewards.
+NEAR mints 5% new tokens every year, of which 10% go to the treasury and the rest is split between validators.
+Therefore, the initial supply of 1 billion NEAR will generate 45 million tokens (4.5% of 1 billion) in stake rewards first year.
 The reward is fixed regardless of the total amount at stake:
 - A relatively small stake of 100 million $NEAR tokens (10% of 1 billion) will compensate the network with a nominal return of 45% (45 million NEAR for a stake of 100 million), thus attracting more staking.
 - On the other hand, a large stake of 720 million $NEAR (72% of 1 billion) will return 6.25% in rewards (45 million NEAR for a stake of 720 million), which may lead the network to unlock some $NEAR tokens and use them in other applications.